Madvinking/pnpm-isolate-workspace/README.md

 so instead of COPY all package.json one by one, you can COPY this all folder.
   3. `workspaces-src-less-prod` folder - contain all related workspaces that are not in devDependencies and
-*** same as the previous folder but each package.json filters out the devDependencis. same as before if you run yarn install with the --prod flag
+*** same as the previous folder but each package.json filters out the devDependencis. same as before if you run pnpm install with the --prod flag
   4. `package.json` file - duplication of the main package.json just with an extra key: `workspaces.` and all related workspaces are listed there so it could resolve them.
   5. `package-prod.json` file - duplication of the main package.json just with an extra key: `workspaces.` and without the devDependencies.
-  6. `.yarnrc` - copy if the root scope .yarnrc if exist if not generate the file with workspaces enable flag
+  6. `.pnpmrc` - copy if the root scope .pnpmrc if exist if not generate the file with workspaces enable flag
-  7. `yarn.lock` - if there is a 'yarn.lock' file in the root of the project, it will copy all relevant dependencies from it
+  7. `pnpm.lock` - if there is a 'pnpm.lock' file in the root of the project, it will copy all relevant dependencies from it

 ## Supported cli flags